lightbend/cloudflow/docs/Getting Started.md

 **Verify the Blueprint**

-cloudflow allows you to verify the sanity of the blueprint before you deploy the application on the cluster.
+Cloudflow allows you to verify the sanity of the blueprint before you deploy the application on the cluster.
 It will check for unconnected end points, invalid streamlets and other issues related to the structure and semantics of the pipeline.

 ```
 sbt:sensor-data> verifyBlueprint